zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-Payroll-Connector/Importing-Employee-Payments-Into-Sage-50-Payroll.md

 ### Sage 50 Payroll Connection
 _Required_
 The Sage 50 Payroll connection to import Employee Payments into.
 See the [Connecting to Sage 50 Payroll](connecting-to-sage-50-payroll) page if you require more information on how to create/manage Zynk Connections to Sage 50 Payroll.
 Defaulted to the connection marked as the default for Sage 50 Payroll.
-For more information on managing default connections within Zynk, see the [Connection Manager|Connection-Manager#default](connection-manager|connection-manager#default) page.
+For more information on managing default connections within Zynk, see the [Connection Manager](connection-manager) page.

 ## File Settings
 ### Fail File